jesuslopezpino/ExampleQuery/README.md

 filter.put(Product.DESCRIPTION, HqlConditions.LIKE_IGNORE_CASE);
 ```

+Conditions are applied in two ways, all* or automatic.
+In automatic mode the conditions will be applied only if a value is present (there are conditions that are always applied).
+In all mode all the conditions will be applied*.

+(* - Not implemented)

 #### HqlConditions

 `HqlConditions` is an enum that contains the allowed filtering types to use with ExampleQuery.
 They are basically the most common jpql conditions clause.